 I am signing this authorization/consent form voluntarily.
-I understand that I have the right to: (1) not to consent to the release of my education records, (2) inspect any written records released pursuant to this consent, and (3) revoke this consent at any time by delivering a written revocation to the Nese College of Nursing campus coordinator for nursing program/s for my campus in person, via email provided that the email is acknowledged by the nursing campus coordinator for nursing program/s for my campus, or through U.S. Certified Mail.
+I understand that I have the right to: (1) not to consent to the release of my education records, (2) inspect any written records released pursuant to this consent, and (3) revoke this consent at any time by delivering a written revocation to the Nese College of Nursing director of undergraduate nursing education for my campus in person, via email provided that the email is acknowledged by the director for undergraduate nursing education for my campus, or through U.S. Certified Mail.

-Student Signature Date

-Student Legal Name (Last, First, Middle Initial) Date
+Student Signature Date Student Legal Name (Last, First, Middle Initial) Date